aryan10201/AutoAPI/README.md

 - Discovered that the maximum results per query were **10**.
 - API had a **rate limit** of **100 requests per minute**.
 - Implemented a **Breadth-First Search (BFS)** approach to traverse through name possibilities.
-- Used **async concurrent workers with semaphores** to reduce execution time.
+- Used **async concurrent workers using semaphore** to reduce execution time.
 - Saved extracted names in `v1_names.json`.
 - **Script:** `V1_Script.py`